Connecticut man pulls over to rescue driver from burning vehicle: 'Words can't describe this act'

 A Connecticut man is being hailed a hero after dramatic video shows the moment he helped pull a helpless driver from a burning vehicle earlier this month.

-The Stafford Fire Department, a small town on the northern border of Connecticut and Massachusetts, posted a video to Facebook showing the dramatic moment that Edward Cry pulled over to help save a man from a burning car on Nov.
+The Stafford Fire Department, a small town on the northern border of Connecticut and Massachusetts, posted a video to Facebook showing the dramatic moment that Edward Cyr pulled over to help save a man from a burning car on Nov.
 1.

 MASSACHUSETTS COLLEGES OFFER FREE TUITION TO CHILDREN OF FIREFIGHTER WHO DIED HELPING CREW ESCAPE

-Cry was going southbound on River Road at around 6:50 p.m. when he drove over the train tracks near the Stafford Town Hall and witnessed a car burst into flames.
+Cyr was going southbound on River Road at around 6:50 p.m. when he drove over the train tracks near the Stafford Town Hall and witnessed a car burst into flames.

-A quick thinking Cry pulled over, rushed to the car and pulled out Glennwood Little.
+A quick-thinking Cyr pulled over, rushed to the car and pulled out Glennwood Little.

-In the video surveillance, Cry can be seen pulling Little from the car just as the flames engulfed the entire vehicle.
+In the video surveillance, Cyr can be seen pulling Little from the car just as the flames engulfed the entire vehicle.

 HERO MASS FIREFIGHTER WHO DIED IN BLAZE SAVED FELLOW CREW MEMBER BY THROWING HIM OUT THIRD STORY WINDOW